shippableSamples/java-ecr-runcli-elasticbeanstalk/README.md

 This repo demonstrates the following features:
 * Set up serverless CI, i.e. on Shippable-provided infrastructure
-* Set up CD pipelines for deploying docker images to Amazon Elastic Beanstalk
+* Set up CD pipelines for deploying a docker image to a Single Container Docker Configuration on Amazon Elastic Beanstalk
 * Perform CI tests
 * Perform Maven build to generate .war package
 * Perform docker build to create Tomcat server with .war package